-- For material contract, the advance bill can be prepared against the material dumped on-site by the contractor.
+- For a material contract, the advance bill can be prepared against the material dumped on-site by the contractor.

 - The advance bill for the items of work that is expected to be completed within a scheduled period can be forwarded, to avoid delay in payments.

-- If bills (submitted from the site) are the not clear or billing engineer wants to cross-check the measurements, quantities and stages of work, then to avoid delay, advance payment against the bill can be prepared.
+- If bills (submitted from the site) are not clear or the billing engineer wants to cross-check the measurements, quantities and stages of work, then to avoid delay, advance payment against the bill can be prepared.

 - Advance billing should be prepared on standard format i.e. payment challan.